Skip to Main Content

 The Williams Record

-Will Royce ’24 is a prospective political economy major from Los Angeles, Calif.
-He is currently a social media editor, and he has previously served as a staff writer for the features section.
+Will Royce ’24 is a political economy major from Los Angeles, Calif.
+He served as the Executive Editor for Opinions for the fall semester of 2023, and previously served as a social media editor.
 Email: [email protected].

 All content by Will Royce